Data-CURE/CuRe-training/_episodes/01-repro-LIS.md

 Computational reproducibility considers scientific practice that relies on computational methods to produce results.
 That ability to use the original same data and code to produce identical results as those of the original study describes computational reproducibility.

 Read Stodden’s article that defines the various types of reproducibility:

 **Stodden, V. (2015).
 Reproducing statistical results. *Annual Review of Statistics and Its Application*, *2*(1), 1–19. https://doi.org/10.1146/annurev-statistics-010814-020127**

-> ## The Definitive Definition of "Reproducibility"
+## The Definitive Definition of "Reproducibility"
-> In discussions of reproducibility, you also may have seen the terms *replicability*, *verifiability*, *repeatability*, and *transparency* used to describe any one of the three definitions provided above.
+In discussions of reproducibility, you also may have seen the terms *replicability*, *verifiability*, *repeatability*, and *transparency* used to describe any one of the three definitions provided above.
 These terms have been used interchangeably and with conflating definitions, ultimately obfuscating their intended meanings.
 However, it does seem that the scientific community is converging on clearer definitions that capture the nuances of these related terms.

->
-> A recent report published by the National Academies of Sciences, Engineering and Medicine (2019) makes a clear distinction between reproducibility and replicability as a means to resolve ambiguities in the use of these and related terms.
+A recent report published by the National Academies of Sciences, Engineering and Medicine (2019) makes a clear distinction between reproducibility and replicability as a means to resolve ambiguities in the use of these and related terms.
 Their definitions are below as presented in the report:

->
-> *Reproducibility* is obtaining consistent results using the same input data; computational steps, methods, and code; and conditions of analysis.
+*Reproducibility* is obtaining consistent results using the same input data; computational steps, methods, and code; and conditions of analysis.
 This definition is synonymous with “computational reproducibility”...

->
-> *Replicability* is obtaining consistent results across studies aimed at answering the same scientific question, each of which has obtained its own data (p.
+*Replicability* is obtaining consistent results across studies aimed at answering the same scientific question, each of which has obtained its own data (p.
 46).

->
->Read the full report here:
+Read the full report here:

->**National Academies of Sciences, Engineering, and Medicine.
+**National Academies of Sciences, Engineering, and Medicine.
 (2019). *Reproducibility and replicability in science*.
 National Academies Press. https://doi.org/10.17226/25303**
->
-{: .callout}

 > ## Reproducibility vs. Reproducibility
 > Read the descriptions of real-life instances in which published research findings were discovered to be non-reproducible.
 Based on the definitions of reproducibility types, determine which—**empirical**, **statistical**, or **computational**—applies to the scenario in each description.